(For details of specific items added or updated, please check the listings at the bottom of this page)

 - We have added an Advanced Search feature to make it easier to retrieve information on product categories of interest (rather then the entire database).

 - The user forum is up and running!
 Registration is required.
-It also includes 'Classified Ads' section where you can trade your HP products.
-Click here to check it out!
+It also includes 'Classified Ads' section where you can trade your HP products. (note that the forum has since been closed)

 - New Version of HP Quiz!
 Different questions, more interesting and more challenging!
 Click to try it now!